syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/speeddial/EJ2_ASP.MVC/positions.md

 ---
 layout: post
-title: Position with ##Platform_Name## SpeedDial Control | Syncfusion
+title: Position in ##Platform_Name## SpeedDial Control | Syncfusion
-description: Checkout and learn about Position with ##Platform_Name## SpeedDial control of Syncfusion Essential JS 2 and more details.
+description: Checkout and learn about different built in positions in ##Platform_Name## SpeedDial control of Syncfusion Essential JS 2 and more details.
 platform: ej2-asp-core-mvc
 control: Position
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-# Positions in ASP.NET MVC Speed Dial
+# Positions in ASP.NET MVC Speed Dial Control

 The Speed dial control can be positioned anywhere on the [Target](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Buttons.SpeedDial.html#Syncfusion_EJ2_Buttons_SpeedDial_Target) using the [Position](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Buttons.SpeedDial.html#Syncfusion_EJ2_Buttons_SpeedDial_Position) property.
 If the `Target` is not defined, then Speed Dial is positioned based on the browser viewport.